mariussoutier/Play-Extensions/README.md

 ### Auto Conf

 An extension to the global settings that simplifies loading custom configuration files with a convention-over-configuration approach.
-Mix in the trait com.mariussoutier.play.extensions.global.AutoConf and the following rules apply:
+Mix in the trait `com.mariussoutier.play.extensions.global.AutoConf` and the following rules apply:
 * In development mode, a file called `dev.conf` will be loaded; after that, a file with your current username + .conf (as in the Java environment variable `user.name`) will be loaded
 * In test mode, a file called `test.conf` will be loaded
 * In production mode, a file called `prod.conf` will be loaded

-Play will always load an `application.conf` file, and this trait won't prevent this.
+Play will always load an `application.conf` file, and this trait won't prevent this, but you can override keys from the `application.conf` in your custom config files.
+Well, that's the whole point.

 ### Play Trailing Slash